courier-new/courier-new/README.md

 <br />
 **Frolicking around:** Seattle ← _San Francisco_ ← _Los Angeles_ ← _Phoenix_

 I consider myself a generalist and love working across the whole stack; you can see a breakdown of some of the languages I've used the most below.
 I also care a lot about inclusive engineering culture and believe that great technical leadership is as much about empowering your teammates as it is about building great software.
-Talk to me about using [TypeScript](https://www.typescriptlang.org/), your favorite tea to pair [boba](https://en.wikipedia.org/wiki/Bubble_tea), or whether or not there's a [pipeline problem](http://isitapipelineproblem.com/) in tech.
+Talk to me about using [TypeScript](https://www.typescriptlang.org/), your favorite tea to pair with [boba](https://en.wikipedia.org/wiki/Bubble_tea), or whether or not there's a [pipeline problem](http://isitapipelineproblem.com/) in tech.

 ### 💞 Likes
 - Strongly-typed languages